sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Electronic Quality Management System Application (Application Component)

-A software application or platform used to manage and automate quality management processes, including document control, corrective actions, audits, and performance tracking.
+**Electronic Quality Management System Application:** A software application or platform used to manage and automate quality management processes, including document control, corrective actions, audits, and performance tracking.

 ```{list-table}
 :header-rows: 1